marcdotson/data-5600/notes/notes.md

   terminology to keep track of
 - “Standing on the shoulders of giants”
 - What is regression and ML?
 What is the relationship and overlap?
+- Where the name “regression” comes from – extreme values “regressing” to the mean
 - Data analytics vs. data mining vs. data science (PML p.
 27-28)
 - Supervised vs. unsupervised vs. reinforcement learning
 - Supervised learning is learning a mapping function from inputs to